spread-ai/docs-comments/docs/module-2/querying-spread.md

      <figcaption>Documentation about the `featureVariants` endpoint</figcaption>
 </figure>

 The GraphQL syntax - `[featureVariant]!` - tells us that the `featureVariants` object contains an array list of `featureVariant` objects.
+The `[]` signifies an array list.
 For more on reading the Schema Definition Language, see [Schema GraphQL basics](https://www.apollographql.com/docs/apollo-server/schema/schema).
 Furthermore, the `featureVariant` objects has the following description:

 > Feature variant describes a specific realization of a feature.
 It's one of possible many ways of implementing a feature, considering different capabilities of the hardware components, market requirements, etc.